annshinewu/Fundamentals-of-Python/chapter4.md

 key: 8edbbb3a1d
 ```
 This basic exercise will teach you how to create a function in python.
-Functions are defifne with two fundamental conponents:
+Functions are defifne with two fundamental elements:

 1. Header:
    The header includes the keyword, def, the name of the function, and parameters the function requires.
 2. Body:
-   The body includes the statements that will be carries out by the function.
+   The body includes the statements that will be carries out by the function when executed.

 `@instructions`
-- Create a function named hello_world that prints the string "Hello World!".
+- Create a function named hello_world
+- Inside the body, use print() to display the string "Hello World!".

 `@hint`
-Use the keyword def and follow by the name of the function and parentheses, (), to create a funtion.
+- Use the keyword def and follow by the name of the function and parentheses, (), to create a funtion.
-Then, include the statement that prints "Hello World!" in the body.
+- Include the statement print(), with "Hello World!" inside the parentheses, in the body.

 `@sample_code`
 ```{python}